 The impact has changed.

-We can actually see that a purposeful leading of a business can lead to a better employer branding.
-The so-called „empathic leaders“ everyone is talking about, they are crucial here because a purposeful leading only works if it is incorporated by the management.
+We can see that purposeful business leading can lead to better employer branding.
+The so-called „empathic leaders“ everyone is talking about are crucial here because purposeful leading only works if it is incorporated by the management.

-It is crucial for a good CSR strategy, for effective diversity management and most of all for good employer branding.
+It is crucial for a good CSR strategy, effective diversity management, and most of all for, good employer branding.

-One of my clients, the entrepreneur Aynur Boldaz, has been managing a successful international inclusive cleaning business for 20 years – up to 40% of her workforce is composed of people with disabilities.
-Interestingly enough, she didn’t come up with this idea because someone, two decades ago, told her that diversity and inclusion would be something people would care about today.
+One of my clients, the entrepreneur Aynur Boldaz, has been managing a successful international inclusive cleaning business for 20 years – up to 40% of her workforce comprises people with migrant and refugee backgrounds, disabilities, and severe disabilities.
+Interestingly enough, she didn’t come up with this idea because someone two decades ago told her that diversity and inclusion would be something people care about today.
 She founded her company with a higher purpose already in mind.
 And, twenty years later, Germany still doesn’t get it.
 People seem to think this is the basis to run a non-profit organization, not a business, and struggle to understand how she can be successful and turn a profit using such an unconventional business model.